-WATER BOTTLES
+WATER BOTTLES/Liquids

 As part of our wellness goals, students should have access to water as much as possible.
 Trinity has several bottle fillers in the building.
-We encouraged student to bring a water bottle.
+We encourage students to bring a water bottle.
 Students are allowed only water in the classrooms.
 Bottles should be clearly labeled.

-We encourage students to bring only nutritional food to school if they wish to have a break-time snack.
-Students are allowed only water or non-carbonated drinks during the day.
+We encourage students to bring only nutritional drinks to school if they wish to have a break-time snack.
+Students are only allowed water.
+Flavored water or other liquids are not permitted outside of lunch time.